 5. Propositions on elimination of the revealed problems.

-As a result the potential buyer receives authentic and objective view about the offered business, advantages, trends of development and benefits of its purchase.
+As a result the potential buyer receives full and objective view about the offered business, advantages, trends of development and benefits of its purchase.
 All these services can be rendered both separately and within the limits of the contract on complex presales preparation of business.